 Private sector encouraged to support third phase of plastic ban

-KINGSTON, Jamaica - Minister of Housing, Urban Renewal, Environment and Climate Change, Pearnel Charles Jr, is encouraging private sector stakeholders to support the third phase of the national ban on single-use plastics, being implemented in January 2021.
+MINISTER of Housing, Urban Renewal, Environment a nd Climate Change Pearnel Charles Jr is encouraging private sector stakeholders to support the third phase of the national ban on single-use plastics, being implemented in January 2021.

-This phase will target single-use plastic bags with dimensions above 24” x 24”.
+This phase will target single-use plastic bags, with dimensions above 24” x 24” and thickness of 2.5 mils.

 A ban will also be placed on single-use drinking straws, made wholly or in part from polyethylene or polypropylene, which are attached to juice boxes or drink pouches.

-He was speaking during the inaugural Plastic Waste Management Conference, virtually hosted by the National Environment and Planning Agency (NEPA) on December 2.
+He was speaking during the inaugural Plastic Waste Management Conference, hosted virtually by the National Environment and Planning Agency, on December 2.

-Charles noted that new opportunities and benefits for both consumers and producers exist within the realities of the ban.
+Charles said the new opportunities and benefits for both consumers and producers exist within the realities of the ban.

 “This is also an opportunity for the private sector to collectively and individually review their operations as well as products and services provided to the domestic market, to ensure that they have no adverse impact on the environment,” he stated.